The Phoenix Companies

 The Phoenix Companies, Inc., is a financial services company that traces its origins to 1851.

 Phoenix was acquired by Nassau Financial Group in 2016 and remains headquartered in Hartford, Connecticut, with 650 employees as of 2015.
-Phoenix remains one of the few insurance companies to keep its headquarters in Hartford.

 History

 The Phoenix Companies comprises a number of businesses that trace their origins to the mid-19th century.

 19th century

 In 1851, the oldest predecessor of The Phoenix Companies, The American Temperance Life Insurance Company, was founded.
 The American Temperance Life Insurance Company was a part-mutual, part-stock company that insured only those who abstained from alcohol and was founded by a group of prominent Hartford businessmen as well as religious and civic leaders.
 As the temperance movement began to wane, American Temperance Life Insurance Company changed its name to Phoenix Mutual Life Insurance Company in 1860, accepting all customers.
-The company's new name is in reference to the mythological Phoenix, rather than the city.
+The company's new name is in reference to the mythological phoenix, rather than the city of Phoenix, Arizona, which had yet to be established at the time of the name change.

 In 1857, an agent from the Phoenix Companies, Sylvester M. Wait, assigned the name Phoenix, named after the company, to a small town in Southern Oregon.

 In 1860, another early predecessor, the Home Life Insurance Company was formed in Brooklyn, New York, and was the first life insurer authorized by the New York Insurance Department.
 In 1894, Home Life built its 16-story headquarters, the Home Life Insurance Company Building, on Broadway in New York City, which as one of the world's first steel-framed skyscrapers for a short time was one of the world's tallest buildings.